The MG3 is a simple supermini with an attractively low starting price

 Engines, performance and drive

-The MG3’s suspension has been tuned specifically for UK roads and the chassis was developed by British engineers – all in the name of capturing some of the sports car characteristics for which the company used to be known.
+MG says the MG3’s suspension has been tuned specifically for UK roads and the chassis was developed by British engineers – all in the name of capturing some of the sports car characteristics for which the company used to be known.

 Worse than the bumpy ride is the dated and outclassed 105bhp 1.5-litre petrol engine.
 A lot of rival superminis now use low-capacity petrol turbos, which typically offer a good blend of power and economy, but MG has stuck with a rather old-fashioned naturally aspirated unit, which doesn’t really score on either count.

 You have to push the engine very hard to get much out of it, and all the power is right at the top of the rev range, so you need to really work the gearbox and the rather spongy accelerator pedal to achieve any meaningful performance.
 The MG3 claims a 0-62mph sprint time of 10.4 seconds, which isn’t bad for a cheap supermini, although the pace doesn’t really match the agile handling – and the need to floor it all the time becomes a drag on the motorway.
+Top speed stands at 108mph.

 MPG, CO2 and Running Costs